Can too much protein be harmful?

-First and foremost get your medical examination done to know that you have healthy kidneys and liver.
+It is bad in case you have kidney disease.
+First and foremost, get your medical examination done to know that you have healthy kidneys and liver.

-If you have milk allergies, then protein digestion is a problem.
-Then Whey or Casein protein should be avoided.
+Whey or casein digestion is a problem if you have lactose allergies.
 You will suffer from diarrhoea, stomach upset, bloating and other related problems such as cramps, reduced appetite, nausea, headache, fatigue etc.

 Does it have any side effects?

-- Whey Protein Isolate is the more refined variant and does not have lactose.
+- Whey Isolate: It is the more refined variant and does not have lactose.

-- Hydrolysate is even more refined and pre-digested.
+- Hydrolysate: It is even more refined and pre-digested.

-- A third option is a plant-based protein like pea or rice protein or egg protein powder.
+- Plant-based: A third option is plant-based, like pea, rice, or egg protein powder.

-It is also important that you read the labels thoroughly on Protein packs.
+It is also important that you read the labels thoroughly on packs.

 The sugar quantity varies from 0 gm to 23 gm in one scoop.
-So you can get from 96 calories to 200 calories per scoop of protein.
+So you can get from 96 calories to 200 calories per scoop.
 Instead of getting lean, you will start gaining weight if you are unaware.

 Is protein powder bad for kids?

 Yes, it is in certain cases.
 It is also mentioned on the manufacturer’s packaging.
-Keep out of reach of children or Not recommended for children is usually mentioned on the Protein powder labels.
+Keep out of reach of children or Not recommended for children is usually mentioned on labels.
 The reason is Sucralose.
 Companies add this compound as it is a zero-calorie sweetener.
 Sucralose is good or bad for kids is not yet confirmed.
-But some companies using it do mention it on their pack along with the warning.
+But some companies using it mention it on their pack and the warning.

 A non-profit group called The Clean Label Project survey reported this.
-After screening 134 products, they found that many protein powders have heavy metals in them like lead, arsenic, cadmium, mercury and also Bisphenol-A and other pesticides.
-It could be due to their manufacturing process or the existence of toxins in the soil.
-These can result in Cancer & other health problems.
+After screening 134 products, they found that many protein powders have heavy metals like lead, arsenic, cadmium, mercury, Bisphenol-A, and other pesticides.
+It could be due to their manufacturing process or toxins in the soil.
+These can result in Cancer & other health problems in humans.

 Does protein make you gain weight?

-Generally, the whey protein is associated with weight loss.
-Low-calorie high protein meals cause weight loss.
-But over-enthusiasm can result in the opposite also.
+Generally, whey is associated with weight loss.
+Low-calorie, high protein meals cause weight loss.
+But over-enthusiasm can result in weight gain as well.

 As mentioned earlier, everything in excess is bad.
-If you are having a high calorie, high protein diet, then your proteins start converting to fat, and your purpose of reducing weight or increasing muscle mass is not solved.
+If you follow a high-calorie diet with excess protein, the surplus will be converted to fat, preventing you from achieving your weight loss or muscle growth goal.
 On the other hand, the weight starts increasing in such cases.

-Having a high dosage of protein can cause bad breath as well.
-More so if you are also restricting your carbohydrate intake.
+Having a high protein intake can cause bad breath as well.
+Even more, if you are also restricting your carbohydrate intake.

-It is because when the body goes into the ketosis state, it produces chemicals giving an unpleasant smell.
+When the body goes into the ketosis state, it produces chemicals that give an unpleasant smell.

 No amount of brushing will help get rid of this smell.
 Doubling your water intake does help, or you can chew gum to counter the effect.

-Another side effect can be constipation due to this combination of high protein and low carbohydrate diet.
-As fibre consumption also reduces, it may result in constipation at times and the only prevention of this is by increasing fibre intake.
+Another side effect can be constipation due to this combination of a high protein and low carbohydrate diet.
+As fibre consumption also reduces, it may result in constipation at times, and the only prevention of this is by increasing fibre intake.

-According to a small 2002 study, it might result in dehydration, as at times nitrogen also gets flushed out with fluids and water, especially in, active persons.
+According to a small 2002 study, it might result in dehydration as nitrogen is flushed out with fluids and water, especially in active people.
 More research is required on this, though.